 From the organisers of the award-winning Eastbourne Triathlon, Ironbourne Events presents the inaugural Eastbourne Duathlon on Sunday 11th October 2020.
 Situated in the beautiful Helen Garden at the western end of Eastbourne’s historic seafront, this event is a great opportunity for runners and cyclists to venture into the world of multisport racing.
 Athletes of all abilities and experience, from novice to elite, will take on the run/bike/run format.
 Starting from the western end of the promenade, athletes will first complete a 5km run, before heading out on a beautiful and challenging 19km cycle over the iconic Beachy Head Road.
 On returning to Helen Garden, athletes will then conclude with a 2.5km run before finally crossing the finish line.

 Registration and racking will take place from 7am at the Helen Garden.
 The start is a 5 minute walk from transition.
-A short race briefing will take place at 8:20am on the start line.
 The race will start at 8:30am.

 All finishers will recieve a finishers medal.
 Trophies will be awarded for the first three male and female finishers overall and the first three male and female veterans aged 40 and over.
 If a veteran 40+ is amongst the first three finishers overall, the veteran awards will roll down.